h4ndzdatm0ld/vSR-Scraper/README.md

 # Instructions on how to get started.

-Log into the MLS or HUB Router and capture the output of 'admin display-config' and save it as a .log file.

 Go to the "Wiki" tab at the top of this page which will walk you through installation.
 Proceed going through the wiki in the following order: